PepsiOtaku/game_jolt/readme.txt

 Changelog
 ---------
-1.31 - Fixed a small but gross bug with saving the user/token to the %AppData%\rpg2003\GameJolt.ini file.
+1.32 - Limited the Game Jolt menu to only display in Scenes 0-29 (See RPG::Scene object) 1.31 - Fixed a small but gross bug with saving the user/token to the %AppData%\rpg2003\GameJolt.ini file.
 PLEASE UPDATE 1.3 - Added server error messages (wrong user/token, connection failures, etc) & changed [root]\Settings.ini to an automatically created %AppData%\rpg2003\GameJolt.ini in order to be used per windows user account and across multiple RM2k3/DynRPG/GameJolt games. :D
 1.2 - Tokens (passwords that can be used in games) now get obfuscated by asterisks (****) when being entered.
 To-do in a future update: Add some kind of encryption when it's stored in Settings.ini.
 At the moment, I don't know jack about that stuff. :)